esp-rs/openthread/openthread/README.md

 ## Features

+- Thread 1.4 compatibility
 - MTD (Minimal Thread Device) functionality
 - FTD (Full Thread Device) functionality
+- SED functionality (but no CSL yet)
+- Support for the Spinel protocol and 802.15.4 radio offload via Thread RCP
+- CLI API
 - Optional integration with `embassy-net`
-- Out of the box support for the IEEE 802.15.4 radio in Espressif's `esp-hal` and the NRF52 radio in `embassy-nrf`.
+- Out of the box support for the IEEE 802.15.4 radio in Espressif's `esp-hal` and the NRF52 radio in `embassy-nrf`

 ## Next

-- Sleepy end-device
+- CSL
-- Support for the Spinel protocol and 802.15.4 rasdio oflload via Thread RCP

 ## Non-Goals